 Mass Transit Funding

-By Gueorgui Tochev , Budget Analyst | 3 years ago
+By Gueorgui Tochev , Senior Budget Analyst | 4 years ago

-Transportation Analyst: Gueorgui Tochev, Budget Analyst
+Transportation Analyst: Gueorgui Tochev, Senior Budget Analyst

 Six months into the COVID-19 pandemic, the commonwealth is wrestling with numerous challenges.
 One such challenge continues to be Mass Transit funding.
 As it currently stands, the Public Transportation Trust Fund (PTTF) and Public Transportation Assistance Fund (PTAF) fund public transportation.
 While the state and municipalities grapple with the continued loss of revenues, the Pennsylvania Turnpike Commission (PTC) has struggled as well.
 The turnpike has seen a tremendous decline in traffic, resulting in the need to delay its July 2020 quarterly payment to PennDOT of which $420 million is provided to PTTF annually.
 During a recent House Transportation Committee Public Hearing, PTC indicated that it is also seeking a waiver to delay its next quarterly payment due October 2020.
 The further delay of the PTC quarterly payments creates an additional fiscal headache for Mass Transit Agencies (MTA), given their depleted revenues.